conceptofmind/PaLM/README.md

 >The dog is very playful and they are a little spoiled.
 I am not sure if it's a dog thing or if he is spoiled.
 He loves his toys and just wants to play.
 He plays with his toys all the time and even goes on walks.
 He is a little picky, not very good with other dogs.
 >The dog is just a little puppy that goes to the park.
 He is a super friendly dog.
 He has not had a bad mouth or bad breath

+You can also load the pretrained models for additional training or fine-tuning by loading from Torch hub:

 ## Training

+## Data

 ## Experiments